-This function is used to check if a previously received message, for example by receive or handle_info/2, is a result of a request made with send_request/2.
-If Msg is a reply to the handle RequestId the result of the request is returned in Reply.
+Check if Msg is a response corresponding to the request identifier ReqId.
+The request must have been made by send_request/2.
+If Msg is a reply to the handle ReqId the result of the request is returned in Reply.
 Otherwise returns no_reply and no cleanup is done, and thus the function shall be invoked repeatedly until a reply is returned.